 Collaborative Policy Services Transferred to CCE

 The College of Continuing Education (CCE) at Sacramento State will expand its services for the public, private and nonprofit sectors with the addition of the university’s Center for Collaborative Policy (CCP).
-The new Collaborative Policy Services and Programming (CPSP) will combine the resources of CCE with CCP’s work in conflict resolution, public engagement, collaborative problem solving, strategic planning, organizational development, research and training services.
+The new Consensus and Collaboration Program (CCP) will combine the resources of CCE with CCP’s work in conflict resolution, public engagement, collaborative problem solving, strategic planning, organizational development, research and training services.

-Under the plan, CPSP will retain a presence downtown when the university opens its new Downtown Center located at 304 S Street.
+Under the plan, CCP will retain a presence downtown when the university opens its new Downtown Center located at 304 S Street.